microsoft/PubSec-Info-Assistant/README.md

 ## Features

-The Information Assistant copilot template contains several features, many of which have their own documentation.
+The Information Assistant agent template contains several features, many of which have their own documentation.

 - Examples of custom Retrieval Augmented Generation (RAG), Prompt Engineering, and Document Pre-Processing
 - Azure AI Search Integration to include text search of both text documents and images